top of page

 In 2016, Michael, along with his family, moved to Casper, WY to take on the role as the Troopers Marketing Director.
 While in this role, he helped coordinate events like the 60th anniversary reunion with the alumni association, manage the Rocky Mountain Rivalry fundraising campaigns, and build community relationships with organizations like VIBES Fine and Performing Arts.

-During the challenging year of 2020, Michael took on the technology efforts to completely digitize the entire Troopers operation, converting it into an online format, introducing new technologies to the organization, creating virtual performance opportunities, and establishing virtual platforms for our members and staff to continue the Troopers mission.
+During the challenging year of 2020, Michael took on the technology efforts to completely digitize the entire Troopers operation, converting it into an online format, introducing new technologies to the organization, creating virtual performance opportunities, and establishing virtual platforms for our members and staff to continue the Troopers mission during the pandemic.

-Michael became Corps Director in 2021, leading the organization through the pandemic, and back to the performance field.
-In 2022, Michael helped lead the Troopers back to the Top 12 for the first time in thirteen years and oversaw the largest audition turnout in Trooper history during the fall of 2022.
+Michael became Corps Director in 2021, leading the drum corps through the pandemic era, and back to the performance field.
+In 2022, Michael helped lead the Troopers back to the Top 12 for the first time in thirteen years and oversaw the continued advancement into the Top 10 in 2023.

-Michael lives in Boise, Idaho with his wife Elizabeth, and their two teenage daughters, Audrey and Livie.
-Together they have a dog, two cats, and a rabbit.
+Michael lives in Boise, Idaho with his wife Elizabeth, and their two daughters, Audrey and Livie.
+Together they have a dog and two cats.

-Most recently, Nick served as the Corps Director for the Crossmen Drum & Bugle Corps.
+Mary Duerkop is currently the Corps Director for the Troopers Drum and Bugle Corps.

 MATHEW KRUM